Venues

 interesting indie bands are showing up there.
 The place gets crowded

-very fast, so be sure to order your beer early, otherwise you get stuck
+very fast, so be sure to order your beer early, otherwise you might

-in the queue right next to that funny fire-spitting something at the
+get stuck in the queue right next to that funny fire-spitting something

-bar that turns the already hot and sweaty atmosphere into a limbo.
+at the bar which turns the already hot and sweaty atmosphere into a

 (www.cafe-zapata.de)